 Legal Standing & Advocacy Framework

-Understand your rights as a tenant and the legal standing of lay advocacy in housing matters within England and Wales, ensuring you know your entitlements and how we can support you.
+Understand your rights as a tenant and the legal standing of advocacy in housing matters within England and Wales, ensuring you know your entitlements and how we can support you.

 Your right to choose an advocate